Hurricane Lee now a Category 5 storm, expected to maintain strength

 SAN JUAN, Puerto Rico (WFLA) — Hurricane Lee tore through open waters toward the northeast Caribbean late Thursday becoming the first Category 5 storm of the Atlantic season.

 The Category 5 hurricane was located about 630 miles east of the northern Leeward Islands.
-It had winds of up to 165 miles per hour and was moving west-northwest at 14 mph.
+It had winds of up to 165 mph and was moving west-northwest at 14 mph.

-The storm is expected to remain a major hurricane into next week.

-“Lee continues to strengthen at an exceptional rate,” the National Hurricane Center said.
+The storm is expected to remain a major hurricane into next week, and according to the National Hurricane Center, it is strengthening “at an exceptional rate.”

 “Hurricane Lee continues to strengthen and may reach 180 mph max winds as it travels to the north of the Leeward Islands,” said WFLA meteorologist Leigh Spann.
 “While the long-range forecast brings the system back to Category 4 status, it’ll still be a powerful storm.
 Next week, we will track when the storm turns north to determine if anyone on the US coast will feel impacts.”